open-horizon/anax/doc/api.md

 #### **API:** DELETE  /node
 ---

 Unconfigure the agent so that it can be re-configured.
 All agreements are cancelled, workloads, microservices and blockchain containers are stopped.
 The API could take minutes to send a respone if invoked with block=true.
+This API can only be called when configstate is "configured" or "configuring".
+After calling this API, configstate will be changed to "unconfiguring" while the agent quiesces, and then it will become "unconfigured".

 **Parameters:**